jandsnadell/virus-Funny/README.md

 # Instructions
 1. Disable Windows Defender or figure out a way for it to leave the program be, because Windows Defender hates the program.
 2. It will run from the EXE, so just use that.
 3. Use destroy.bat to delete the files.
+Run it again if it doesn't completely work the first time.
 4. After that, you can run it again by repeating 2-4.